 Susan is a native Angelena and urban planner, with over 20 years working within the land use arena in California.
 She is currently the Senior Manager of Land Use and Entitlements at Mayer Brown LLP.
 Her wide range of expertise and educational background spans the gamut of planning, policy, and design of complex projects within the public and private sectors.
 Some of the more notable projects include implementation of Playa Vista, planning and entitlements for Newhall Ranch and Universal Studios Master Plan, conceptual planning and funding for the Downtown LA Streetcar, and the redesign and funding for the Rosa Parks/Willowbrook Metro Station.
 Susan is also a student of the healing arts and has received certifications as an Ayurveda wellness counselor and yoga teacher.
 She received her Master’s in City Planning from UC Berkeley and BA in Anthropology and Policy Studies from UCLA.
 Susan is passionate about creating healthy living spaces with arts as an integral component.

-Sincere thanks to all Art Share Members, whose support is crucial to our mission and program.
+Sincere thanks to all Art Share L.A.
+Members, whose support is crucial to our mission and program.